-It was a biker’s heaven this past weekend at the Nasrec Centre next to Soccer City in Johannesburg.
-The AMiD motorcycle show was held there, hosting a variety of manufacturers.
-Not only bikes, but all sorts of gear and useful things bikers drool over.
+It was a biker’s heaven the past weekend at the Nasrec Centre next to Soccer City in Johannesburg when the AMiD motorcycle show hosted a variety of manufacturers and visitors.
+Not only bikes, but all sorts of gear, parts and accessories were exhibited.
 From Friday till Sunday thousands of people and bikers from around the country rocked up to see what’s the latest and grandest from the manufacturers’ garages.

-Puzey Motor Corporation launched its new 300cc two-stroke enduro bike.
+Puzey Motor Corporation launched its new 300 cc two-stroke enduro bike.
 This racer will be built right here in South Africa.
-Puzey builds its own frames, but uses a TM engine (www.tmracing.it) for this off roader.
+Puzey builds its own frames, but uses a TM engine (tmracing.it) for this off roader.

 They aren’t exactly new, but not well known either.
 That’s why it was great to see the wide range of Victory bikes at the show.
-Beautiful and with some great detail these are just the bikes you need to show off around town.
+Beautiful and with interesting detail, these are just the bikes you need to show off around town.
 Victory belongs to the Polaris group (think quads and water craft) and the bikes are manufactured in the United States.

 With an army of orange KTM showed off their 2013 range.
 But it was the 450 Rally Replicas of Darryl Curtis and Riaan van Niekerk, who will represent South Africa at the 2013 Dakar, that got the most attention.
 Darryl and Riaan mingled with the crowds and proved to be friendly and down to earth.
-Two great bikers.
-They are already building up to the big race by training hard and getting as much support as possible as each rider’s campaign will cost well over R1m.
+They are already building up to the big race by training hard and getting as much support as possible.
+Each rider’s campaign will cost well over R1m.

 At Triumph’s stand a rare T100 Steve McQueen drew lots of attention.
 There are just four of these 865cc modern classics to be found in the country.

-Outside the hall the Le Riche brothers, Bruce and Brent, performed crazy stunts on their trial bikes and Brian Capper entertained crowds on his trial and motard bike.
+Outside the hall the Le Riche brothers, Bruce and Brent, performed crazy stunts on their trial bikes and Brian Capper entertained crowds on his trial and motard bikes.

 The show was a great success.
 To take a virtual tour through the AMiD Motorcycle Show check here.